-A development of the site as set out in the live planning application presents an opportunity to Aprovide As significant BNG uplift, relative Ato Athe site's Acurrent baseline condition.
+5.15 A development of the site as set out in the live planning application presents an opportunity to provide a significant BNG uplift, relative to the site's current baseline condition.
 As currently designed, the site would deliver in excess of 20% uplift in habitat BNG units.